Library of Alexandria: Founding

-Modern scholars agree that, while it is possible that Ptolemy I, who was a historian and author of an account of Alexander's campaign, may have laid the groundwork for the Library, it probably did not come into being as a physical institution until the reign of Ptolemy II.
+Modern scholars agree that while it is possible that Ptolemy I, a historian and author of an account of Alexander's campaign, laid the groundwork for the Library, it probably did not become a physical institution until the reign of Ptolemy II.
 By that time, Demetrius of Phalerum had fallen out of favor with the Ptolemaic court.
 He probably would not, therefore, have had any role in establishing the Library as an institution.
 Stephen V. Tracy, however, argues that it is highly probable that Demetrius played an important role in collecting at least some of the earliest texts that would later become part of the Library's collection.
-In around 295 BC, Demetrius may have acquired early texts of the writings of Aristotle and Theophrastus, which he would have been uniquely positioned to do since he was a distinguished member of the Peripatetic school.
+In BC, Demetrius may have acquired early versions of the writings of Aristotle and Theophrastus, which he would have been uniquely positioned to do since he was a distinguished member of the Peripatetic school.

 The Library was built in the Brucheion (Royal Quarter) as part of the Mouseion.
 (Note: "Mouseion" means "House of Muses", whence the term "museum".)
-Its main purpose was to show off the wealth of Egypt, with research as a lesser goal, but its contents were used to aid the ruler of Egypt.
+Its main purpose was to show off the wealth of Egypt, with research as a lesser goal.
+Nevertheless, its contents were used to aid the ruler of Egypt.
 The exact layout of the library is not known, but ancient sources describe the Library of Alexandria as comprising a collection of scrolls, Greek columns, a peripatos walk, a room for shared dining, a reading room, meeting rooms, gardens, and lecture halls, creating a model for the modern university campus.
 A hall contained shelves for the collections of papyrus scrolls known as bibliothekai (βιβλιοθῆκαι).
 According to popular description, an inscription above the shelves read: "The place of the cure of the soul."